ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claims reports the outcome of the comparison of a measurement on some software to the expected Reference Values.
 It may report a successful comparison, failed comparison or other.

-This claim may be generated by the Verifier and sent to the Relying Party.
+This claim MAY be generated by the Verifier and sent to the Relying Party.
 For example, it could be the results of the Verifier comparing the contents of the swevidence claim to Reference Values.

-This claim can also be generated on the entity if the entity has the ability for one subsystem to measure another subsystem.
+This claim MAY also be generated on the entity if the entity has the ability for one subsystem to measure another subsystem.
 For example, a TEE might have the ability to measure the software of the rich OS and may have the Reference Values for the rich OS.

 Within an attestation target or submodule, multiple results can be reported.
 For example, it may be desirable to report the results for the kernel and each individual application separately.

 For each software objective, the following can be reported.
+TODO: defined objective

 ### Scheme
 This is the free-form text name of the verification system or scheme that performed the verification.